Rushi-101/sudoku-solver-1/README.md

 You will also need to install the corresponding ML library, the instructions for the same are present in the respective websites (look for the installation commands which use ```pip```)

 I recommend ```PyTorch``` if you are starting out

+Once you have installed the ML library of your choice, update your requirements.txt

+	pip freeze > requirements.txt

 ## Part 1: Training the Model